meghamodi/ReportTracker/README.md

 2. Try running `aws --version` to confirm the installation

+set -x is used as debugging mode.
+Uncomment the line to see the effect

 3. Run the bash script `aws_resource_tracker.sh`(In the script the output get redirected to a file named `resourceTracker`).
 To remove the redirection, remove from "> resourceTracker"